 ADNLPModels

-This package provides AD-based model implementations that conform to the NLPModels API.
-The following packages are supported: ForwardDiff.jl, ReverseDiff.jl, and Zygote.jl.
+This package provides automatic differentiation (AD)-based model implementations that conform to the NLPModels API.
+The general form of the optimization problem is

 Install